rscres/rscres/README.md

 My name Renato and I'm currently studying software engineering at [42 São Paulo](https://www.42sp.org.br/) and webdev focused on front-end on the side with [The Odin Project](https://www.theodinproject.com/).

-You can see some of my stuff on my [portfolio website](https://rscres.github.io/portfolio-website/)

 ### Contact

 <div>